Best resume website builder – top solutions for your online CV

 Getting started with SITE123 is a breeze (you could say that it’s as simple as 1, 2, 3…) You only need to answer two questions about what kind of site you’d like and SITE123 generates a simple website that already has some content in it.

-If you don’t like the predetermined theme that you got from your answers, feel free to pick from the available, but, sadly, not curated in any niche, templates and begin editing them right away.
+If you don’t like the predetermined theme that you got from your answers, feel free to pick 1 out out of 6 available templates for CV sites.

 The designs are decent and all the templates work well on mobile devices.
 You can customize the templates to suit your needs as much as possible.
 However, you don’t get a lot of editing freedom with the SITE123 editor.